Kevinxzzz/Kevinxzzz/README.md

 **`Developer FullStack`**

 My name is Kevin Maravilha, I’m 19 years old, and I’m from Paraíba, Brazil.
 I’m currently studying Systems Analysis and Development at Unipê.
-I’ve liked technology since my childhood, and having always been in contact with it, I now love working in this field.
+I've liked technology since my childhood, and having always been in contact with it, I now love working in this field — especially focusing on front-end development, where I enjoy working on the logical and interactive aspects of applications.

 <p align="left">
     <a href="https://www.instagram.com/9kevinxd" target="_blank">